 - Place the prototype in a mold frame (plastica, legna, o metallo) and use clay or tape to fix its position—ensure it’s centered and has 5–10mm of space between the prototype and frame walls (for silicone coverage).

-- Selezionare & Mescolare il silicone:
+- Selezionare & Mix Silicone:

-Tipo di silicone | Mixing Ratio (Silicone:Agente curativo) | Tempo di cura (20°C–25°C) | Ideale per |
+| Silicone Type | Mixing Ratio (Silicone:Curing Agent) | Tempo di polimerizzazione (20°C–25°C) | Ideale per |

-Condensation Silicone | 100:2–5 | 4–8 ore | Forme semplici (PER ESEMPIO., basic toy parts), low-cost projects. |
+| Condensation Silicone | 100:2–5 | 4–8 ore | Simple shapes (per esempio., basic toy parts), low-cost projects. |

-Additive Silicone | 1:1 (by volume/weight) | 2–4 ore | Dettagli complessi (PER ESEMPIO., art sculptures, gusci di dispositivi elettronici), high-precision needs. |
+| Additive Silicone | 1:1 (by volume/weight) | 2–4 ore | Complex details (per esempio., sculture d'arte, electronic device shells), high-precision needs. |

-Silicone ad alta temperatura | 100:5 | 6–10 ore | Molds for high-heat casting (PER ESEMPIO., epoxy resin cured at 80°C–120°C). |
+| High-Temperature Silicone | 100:5 | 6–10 hours | Molds for high-heat casting (per esempio., epoxy resin cured at 80°C–120°C). |

 - Mix slowly to avoid air bubbles (use a spatula, not a whisk).
-Per grandi lotti, use a vacuum defoaming machine (1–2 minutes at -0.1MPA) to remove trapped air.
+Per grandi lotti, use a vacuum defoaming machine (1–2 minutes at -0.1MPa) to remove trapped air.

-2.3 Silicone Pouring & Polimerizzazione
+2.3 Silicone Pouring & Curare

 - Pour Silicone: